-- Step 1: Identify the contracts with a customer; - Step 2: Identify the performance obligations in the contract; - Step 3: Determine the transaction price; - Step 4: Allocate the transaction price to the performance obligations in the contracts; - Step 5: Recognize revenue when the entity satisfies a performance obligation.
+- Step 4: Allocate the transaction price to the performance obligations in the contracts; - Step 5: Recognize revenue when the entity satisfies a performance obligation.

 IFRS 15 also includes a cohesive set of disclosure requirements that would result in an entity providing users of financial statements with comprehensive information about the nature, amount, timing and uncertainty of revenue and cash flows arising from the entity's contracts with customers.